jhabboubi/terraform/README.md

 - Add `[default]` at the beginning of the file
 - Add before Access key ID `aws_access_key_id=`
 - Add before Secret access key `aws_secret_access_key=`
-- Save as *credentials* into C:\Users\"username"\aws    *credentials file has no extension so make sure it don't have via the command line*
+- Save in `%USERPROFILE%\.aws\credentials`    *credentials file has no extension so make sure it don't have via the command line*
 ![credentials example](/assets/credentails.png)
 - `mv new_user_credentials.csv credentials`